The unexpected hero, Galen the sorcerer’s apprentice, from the 1981 film Dragonslayer.

 (“Rituals” is a DC Heroes RPG term for spells that require a ceremony, invocations, components, etc. rather than be cast on the fly — Ed.).

 Galen memorized the words to various spells.
-And after Ulrich died, the apprentice gained power through Ulrich’s pendant.
+And after Ulrich died, the apprentice gained power through his master’s pendant.

 Even without formal training, Galen is light on his feet, young and healthy.
 A good melee fighter.
 He’s a capable horseman too.